julngomz/weather/README.md

 ![alt text](weather_dash.jpeg "Weather Dashboard")

-You will need to obtain an API for OpenWeatherMap.
+You will need to obtain an API Key from OpenWeatherMap.

 To start your Phoenix server: